 The Stories To Tell EP is the latest in a year of big moments for Just A Gent.
 He’s just signed to Lokal Legend in the U.S., the label responsible for breaking Kiesza, and in July he premiered his first live show in a packed set at Splendour in the Grass.

-From throwing parties at the age of 19, to working in events for VICE and Ableton and hosting shows on triple j and FBi Radio, Luen has come to maturity within Australia's musical landscape.
+From throwing parties as a teen, to working in events for VICE and Ableton and hosting shows on triple j and FBi Radio, Luen has come to maturity within Australia's musical landscape.

 It was dark days, back in 2011.
 The party was flat, the records had no fizz and the rave had expired.
 Enter the Motorik Vibe Council.
 Coming at this game hard, with a mission to raise the level of party discourse.
 Educated at Bang Gang High, with further studies at the Berghain Institute of Techno and careful post-grad research with legends of the game like Ewan Pearson.
 One of them even has an ARIA award for excellence in the field of dance.
 Careful there, these boys are coming in hot!